How Criminals Use Your Data to Bypass Digital Identity Verification

 The key question is not whether fraud exists.
 It is whether your publicly available data provides enough material for someone to attempt becoming you in a digital onboarding system.

-Breaking — February 2026: Two incidents illustrate why this threat is not theoretical.
+Why this is not theoretical: Two incidents show how the raw material reaches attackers.
 First, IDMerit — an AI-powered KYC verification vendor — left a MongoDB database publicly accessible with no authentication, exposing approximately one billion identity records from 26 countries, including national ID numbers, full names, addresses, and KYC verification logs.
 Second, the ShinyHunters group breached Dutch telecoms giant Odido using a single phone call to steal employee SSO credentials, yielding 6.2 million customer records including IBANs and passport details.
 Identity fraud cases linked to the Odido breach doubled in the first week alone.
 Read the full breakdown: Odido Breach: How ShinyHunters Stole 6.2M Records.